netliferesearch/craft-starter/docs/getting-started.md

 _Read through the readme_, and if you are stuck, don't hesitate to ask in #craft in Slack.
 If you have made some smart improvement to the tooling or setup of in your Craft project, _please contribute to this starter by making a pull request_.

-Looking to get started with Docker instead?
-See [using-docker.md](using-docker.md).

 ## Part one: Installing global dependencies

 **Headsup:** To be able to effectively work and debug in the terminal you need to be comfortable with [managing your shell environment](https://fedoramagazine.org/manage-your-shell-environment/).